USEPA/RTR2HEM/README.md

 The following is the general process, all ran through `src/run.py`:

 1. All data requiring user input is first collected through various GUIs (all located in `src/GUI/`)
-2. Optional QA: all queries located in `src/modules/queries/QA`
+2. Optional QA: all queries are located in `src/modules/queries/QA`
 3. Initial processing: `src/modules/initial_processing.py`
 4. Source IDs are created, or imported: `src/modules/source_ids.py`
 5. Optional multipathway processing: starts in `src/modules/multipathway_processing.py` and splits queries into `src/modules/queries/HH` and `src/modules/queries/Eco`